10 tips to make better use of your talents at work

 The first step in leveraging your talents is knowing what they are.
 Take time to think about what your strengths are and what energizes you.
 Ask yourself questions such as:

-• What do I like to do and do well?
+What do I like to do and do well?

-• What tasks do I perform effortlessly?
+What tasks do I perform effortlessly?

-• What do I often receive compliments from colleagues and supervisors for?
+What do I often receive compliments from colleagues and supervisors for?

 2. Ask for feedback

 Feedback from colleagues or supervisors can help you recognize talents that you yourself overlook.
 Ask specifically about situations where you excelled or did something that made an impact.
-This can give you insight into skills you can develop further.
+This will give you insight into skills you can develop further.

 3. Set goals that match your talents